 Ending a marriage is a huge decision.
 It’s a choice that impacts every facet of your life.
 Divorce is the most obvious option when a relationship is over, but in some cases, it’s not the best one.
-There are situations where staying married, but separating, may work.
-It begs the question whether divorce or separation is right for you?
+There are situations where staying married, but separating might work.
+It begs the question of whether divorce or legal separation is right for you?

 While it may seem like a strange choice, in some cases, legal separation has definite benefits.
-Every situation is different, so neither divorce or separation is a perfect fit for every case.
-But circumstances exist where opting to remain married makes the most sense.
+Every situation is different, so neither divorce nor separation is a perfect fit for everyone.
+But circumstances exist where opting to remain married does make the most sense.

 Though a marriage may be, for all practical purposes, over, with legal separation, it remains technically intact.
-It’s possible for spouses to lead entirely separate lives but remain legally bound.
+It’s possible for spouses to lead entirely separate lives but remain bound by law.

 In this scenario, people have to mark married on forms and can’t marry someone else.
 It’s also possible for separated couples to inherit property from one another and even receive benefits.
 These are big reasons why some people choose this route.